dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 #### The type checker

 We can now write a _type checker_ for the terms above.
-In our case, a type checker will take a term, and decide wether it has a type or not, and return it if it's the former.
+In our case, a type checker will take a term, and return a type if the term has that type.
 We will not dive into error reporting in this blog post.
 First, because a term may or may not have a type, we want an `Option<A>` type like this:

 {% highlight javascript %}